comius/haskell-fast-reals/README.md

 ## Installation & Usage

 1. Install the Rounded library, following the instructions there.
-Essentially, it is just
+Essentially, it is just a `cabal install` inside the Rounded source directory.

+2. To install the library, run

         cabal install

-2. Run

-        cabal install

-   to install the library.
    To get a version of the library which allows profiling, use instead

         cabal install --ghc-option=-fprof-auto -p --enable-executable-profiling